Why Pivot Adventure Co.?

 Risk cannot be completely eliminated.
-Students will be participating in action sports like outdoor rock climbing, mountain biking, cross-country skiing.
+Students will be participating in action sports like outdoor and indoor rock climbing, mountain biking, cross-country skiing, snowshoeing, hiking.
 Due to the nature of these activities, all families must carry health insurance that covers their child.

 What items do we need to bring?

 Pivot Adventure Co. provides all of the equipment needed.
 You don’t need to buy or bring anything unless you want to.
 If your student requires glasses, retainers or orthotics those items should be brought on your own.
+Students will need to provide their own clothing.
 Most prescription medications are fine to bring, for the safety of our students please let Admissions know to make special arrangements.

 Is there an application fee?

 Nope.
 All you have to do is complete and submit our enrollment forms.
-Once we've reviewed your enrollment form, you'll be contacted within two business days and be sent a welcome email with more details.
+Once we've reviewed your enrollment form, you'll be contacted within a couple of business days and be sent a welcome email with more details.

 How much does it cost?

 Pivot Adventure is the most affordable alternative to residential or wilderness therapy programs.
-You won't need to sacrifice your retirement to participate.
+You won't need to sacrifice your retirement or take out a second mortgage to participate.